 People spend most of their lives not present in the moment.
 Because of this, they end up missing out on most of their life experiences.
 They’re always caught in some fantasy land with a memory of the past that can’t be changed or a potential future that isn’t here yet.
 Rather, be different from others and stay present.

-- Anxiety or nerves about how the near or distant future will turn out.
+- Anxiety about how the near or distant future will turn out.

 - Lack of awareness or mindfulness: this is normal and, like any skill, takes practice to improve.

 How To Stay Present

 Struggling with staying present?

 Don’t worry.
 It’s normal.
 It’s a skill that takes daily practice.

 - Avoid attachment to outcome.
 Focusing on the possibility of a future outcome can lead to anxiety and under-performance.
 Accept the worst case scenario.

 - Focus and enjoy the process rather than outcomes or goals.

 - Recognize micro and macro moments of non-presence:

 - Micro: An example would be during a date when you are ruminating or overthinking about what happened ten seconds ago or what you will say one minute from.
 You’re worried about how cool appear versus how cool you actually are.
 This takes you out of the present because you’re not listening to what your date’s telling you.

 - An example would be worrying about a discussion you had at work with your boss several days ago and scared you will lose your job.